amrOmran89/swift-tutorials/_posts/2024-03-10-some-opaque-types-protocols-associated-types.md

 ---
-title: "Understand some keyword in SwiftUI"
+title: "Understand the some keyword in SwiftUI"
 date: 2024-03-10
 layout: post
 categories: [Swift, Generics, Protocols]